Updated August 2020

 Surely that’s plenty to give you some investing ideas?

-Now you’re all ready for tomorrow when we look at the less regulated investing advisers, analysts, commentators and gurus.
+Now you’re all ready for tomorrow, to look at the less regulated investing advisers, analysts, commentators and gurus.

 Day 12 “How to choose a financial adviser and advice you can trust.
 It’s all about the faith!
 Part 4 Less Regulated Advisers – Analysts, Commentators and Gurus”